H. Upmann Connecticut Cigar Review

-After clipping the cap (which is a piece of dark maduro leaf that lends a nice contrast to the golden-hued wrapper), pre-light draws offered a pretty standard taste of cedar with a mild peppery tinge.
+After clipping the cap (which is a piece of dark maduro leaf that lends a nice contrast to the golden-hued wrapper), pre-light draws offered a pretty standard taste of cedar with a slight peppery tinge.

 Opening puffs delivered a smooth, dense breadiness with notes of cedar and some ever-so-subtle pepper on the finish.
 The draw was firm but allowed for decent smoke production, and eventually I began to detect hints of sweet cream wafting into the profile.
 The pepper, while pretty muted in regular draws, was very much present (and tasty) on the retrohale.

 As I burned into the second third there wasn’t a whole lot of transition in flavors, and a buttery wood flavor was most prominent.
 The smoke continued to be very smooth and easy like Sunday morning on the palate.
 A bit further in some sweet traces of caramel trickled in, along with some hefty nutmeg-like spice, and finally, a revelation – an interesting and delicious salted pretzel note that I reveled in for as long as I could.